Royal College of Physicians and Surgeons of Glasgow: Faculty of Dental Surgery

 Professor Thomas Cyril White, Convenor of the Dental Council 1972–1974, bequeathed his estate to the Royal College of Physicians and Surgeons of Glasgow 'for the furtherance of postgraduate dental education and research'.

-Professor White was awarded a chair in Orthodontics in 1963 at the University of Glasgow and went on to become Dean of the Dental School.
+Professor White was awarded a chair in orthodontics in 1963 at the University of Glasgow and went on to become dean of the dental school.
 Initially Professor White qualified with a Licence in Dental Surgery in Glasgow in 1933 and then Medicine and Surgery in 1935.

 The Royal College holds an annual symposium and awards several prizes (Table 6) which include the T C white Medal for outstanding performance in the Part 2 MFDS examination.

 The college administers other awards and grant schemes from other donors listed in Table 7.

+Faculty of Podiatric Medicine

+The Faculty of Podiatric Medicine was officially formed on 11 May 2012, following several years of negotiations between the college and representatives of the podiatry profession.

+The establishment of the Faculty of Podiatric Medicine represented an important milestone, being the first time one of the UK Royal Colleges of medicine and surgery had agreed to accept suitably qualified members of podiatry profession to join and establish a standalone faculty.

+The faculty promotes and supports the advancement of postgraduate education and development in podiatric medicine both locally and across the UK, as well as internationally in such countries as Australia and the United States.
+In 2024, the college developed a memorandum of understanding with the American Board of Podiatric Medicine (ABPM) to form a partnership allowing members of the board to join the college.

+Podiatrists can apply for Membership of the Faculty (MFPM RCPS(Glasg)), and undergo examinations or assessment of prior skills and experience to progress towards Fellowship (FFPM RCPS(Glasg)).